-Practice 11.1: Does it matter on which sides of the rectangle you place the two numbers in the product you are computing?
+Question: Does it matter if the first number mentioned in the product is written along the rows or along the columns of the rectangle?
 (Were you expecting a slightly different picture for 371×42 ?)

-Example: Compute (4 + 5)(3 + 7 + 1).
+Example: Compute (4+5)(3+7+1).